khulnasoft/integrations-core/foundationdb/README.md

 ##### Log collection

-FoundationDB writes XML logs by default, however, Datadog integrations expect JSON logs.
+FoundationDB writes XML logs by default, however, Khulnasoft integrations expect JSON logs.
 Thus, a configuration change needs to be made to
 FoundationDB.

 1. Locate your `foundationdb.conf` file.
 Under the `fdbserver` section, add